antrad/If_Quake_2_Was_2D/README.md

 Say what ?
 ==========

-A Quake 2D demo made in 2012 using MUG(My Unnamed Game) engine. http://antonior-software.blogspot.com/p/if-quake-2-was-2d.html
+A Quake 2D demo made in 2012 using MUG(My Unnamed Game) engine: http://antonior-software.blogspot.com/p/if-quake-2-was-2d.html

 How to ?